 Writing Center Mission

-Our staff of specially trained Union students work with their peers in an open, supportive, and enthusiastic learning environment.
-Our goal is to promote excellence in writing across campus, paying special attention to the culture of academic writing at Union and its relationship to the long history of vibrant, wide-ranging intellectual activity in the liberal arts tradition at the college.
+Our staff of specially trained writing mentors—Union students just like you—are available to work with their peers in an open, supportive, and enthusiastic learning environment.
+Our goal is to promote excellence in writing across the college.

-Please note that the Writing Center typically opens each term on the Sunday after the first week of classes.
-Because the Writing Center is staffed by students — just like you! — we offer limited hours during Finals.
-We are not open during breaks (winter, spring, or summer).
+The Writing Center typically opens each term on the Sunday after the first week of classes.
+Because we are staffed by students, we closed during the week of final exams.
+The Writing Center is closed during breaks, when classes are not in session.
 If you have questions, please contact us!